flintm/rsb-illustration/README.md

 	1. Load the USGS-produced json file `haz.File` (defaults to`Charleston.BCboundary.2014DynamicConterm.json`) for the seismic hazard curve.
 	2. Interpolate the hazard curve at periods of interest in the M1 assessment as defined by `M1.lateral.systems.RData` and save the interpolated curve to `[haz.File].interp.txt`.
 	3. Plot the original USGS points and interpolated surface.
-* Run `M1_StructResponse.R` to analyze lateral systems obtained from from `Data/M1_Fragility_IDA_Database.xlsx`) and subsequently hard-coded and written to `M1.lateral.systems.txt`.
+* Run `M1_StructResponse.R` to analyze lateral systems obtained from `Data/M1_Fragility_IDA_Database.xlsx`) and subsequently hard-coded and written to `M1.lateral.systems.txt`.
 Drift distribution parameters, limit state failure probabilities, and the system failure probabilities are stored in `df.lat` and saved to `M1.lateral.systems.ranked.txt`.

 #### Supported modifications